a

 What is MongoDB?

-MongoDB is a NoSQL DB that stores data in a document-oriented format (BSON).
+MongoDB is a NoSQL database that stores data in a document-oriented format (BSON).
 Released in February of 2009 and developed in C++, it was designed for scalability and handling large amounts of unstructured data.
 It is a semi-structured database that allows users to seamlessly access data from a myriad of programming languages and other data tools.
-MongoDB is considered a “NoSQL database” meaning that data is not stored in tables, but in documents.
+MongoDB is considered a “NoSQL database” meaning that data is not stored in tables unlike MySQL and PostgreSQL, but data is store in documents.
 These documents are grouped into MongoDB’s ‘collections’ where they can be accessed through APIs.
 This novel system was a major difference between MongoDB and its competitors when Eliot Horowitz and Dwight Merriman founded MongoDB.

 MongoDB’s Mission